-Your general dentist, as one of the few dentist open on Saturday in the Yonkers, is available to help you and your family with emergency dental care, as well as regular checkups and restorative dentistry.
+Your general dentist, as one of the few Yonkers dentist, is available to help you and your family with emergency dental care, as well as regular checkups and restorative dentistry.
 Your restorative dentist repairs and treats most dental problems and helps you achieve the stunning smile you crave.

 Your general dentist provides those services you generally associate with your family dentist, such as doing regular cleanings and filling cavities.
 A general dentist also is a cosmetic dentist who practices restorative dentistry.

 A restorative dentist is primarily concerned with saving your natural teeth through a wide range of services, including:

 - Evaluation of your gums and teeth through physical exams and X-rays